 The unit measure of SPL is decibels (dB).
 It is measured with a Sound Pressure Level Meter, such as the Pulsar Nova.
 Sound enters the meter through a microphone, and then the meter evaluates the sound values by converting them into electrical information and the measurement values in decibels are displayed.
 An SPL Meter is generally handheld, mobile and lightweight, and is manufactured in line with international standards such as IEC 61672.
 Pulsar Instruments manufactures a range of SPL meters of high quality in line with these standards.
 The meters will quickly take measurements of noise level and allow the user to identify sources or situations where noise might be an issue either for occupational (noise at work) reasons, for environmental pollution or for noisy neighbour disputes.

-Have a look at a Class 1 SPL Meter - the Pulsar Nova Model 45 to find out just what these types of professional-grade instrument are capable of.
+Have a look at a Class 1 SPL Meter – the Pulsar Nova Model 45 to find out just what these types of professional-grade instruments are capable of.

 You might also like

 - Understanding A, C and Z noise frequency weightings

 - Where and how to buy noise meters

 - Octave Band Sound Level Meters – do you really need one?